JackL9u/Wordish-Game/README.md

-# wordish
+# Wordish Game
-Wordish game implemented with Python and HTML, powered by Django
+A wordish game implemented with Python and HTML, powered by Django

 To run the game, clone the repository and run the following commands: